togald/db1-project/README.md

 1. Clone this repository.

+2. Make sure you have both `pymysql` and `sshtunnel` installed.
+If not, use `pip` to install them.

-2. Check `dbthing.py`.
+3. Check `dbthing.py`.
 The file is commented with a little bit of instructions.

-You'll need to create a file `passwd.py` in the root directory containing the following variables:
+You'll need to create a file `passwd.py` in the root directory containing login credentials, like so:

 ```python
 ssh_user     = <your-ssh-username>